Nikholi/k3s-ansible-rancher/README.md

 ## ✅ System requirements

 - Deployment environment must have Ansible 2.4.0+.
-If you need a quick primer on Ansible [you can check out my docs and setting up Ansible](https://docs.technotim.live/posts/ansible-automation/).
+If you need a quick primer on Ansible [you can check out TechnoTim's docs on setting up Ansible](https://docs.technotim.live/posts/ansible-automation/).
-- `server` and `agent` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command.
+- `server` and `agent` nodes should have passwordless SSH access.

 ## 🚀 Getting Started